BruceEckel/ThinkingInPython/Markdown/29_Projects.md

 maze from the rats that are investigating it.

 Now create the maze itself.
-Like a real maze, this object reveals very little information about itself - given a coordinate, it will tell you whether there are walls or spaces in the four directions immediately surrounding that coordinate, but no more.
+Like a real maze, this object reveals very little information about itself---given a coordinate, it will tell you whether there are walls or spaces in the four directions immediately surrounding that coordinate, but no more.
 For starters, read the maze in from a text file but consider hunting on the internet for a